Does the Fourth Amendment Protect You From Excessive Force?

 The Fourth Amendment provides: “The right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures, shall not be violated, and no Warrants shall issue, but upon probable cause, supported by Oath or affirmation, and particularly describing the place to be searched, and the persons or things to be seized.”

 The Fourth Amendment originally enforced the notion that “each man’s home is his castle,” secure from unreasonable searches and seizures of property by the government.
-It protects against arbitrary arrests and the use of excessive force, and is the basis of the law regarding search warrants, stop-and-frisk, safety inspections, wiretaps, and other forms of surveillance, as well as being central to many other criminal law topics and to privacy law.
+It also protects against arbitrary arrests, stops, and the use of excessive force, and is the basis of the law regarding search warrants, stop-and-frisk, safety inspections, wiretaps, and other forms of surveillance, as well as being central to many other criminal law topics and to privacy law.
 The Fourth Amendment’s prohibition of unreasonable seizures includes a seizure, or arrest or detention, of one’s person.
 The Fourth Amendment is one of the most important amendments in the Bill of Rights protecting people in the United States from government abuse of power.

 How is the Fourth Amendment’s prohibition of excessive force enforced?

-Our most cherished rights under Constitution are enforced almost entirely by private individuals, with the help of civil rights attorneys in civil court, or criminal defense attorneys defending them in a criminal prosecution.
+Our most cherished rights under Constitution are enforced almost entirely by private individuals, with the help of civil rights attorneys in civil courts, or criminal defense attorneys defending them in a criminal prosecution.
 The federal government has almost no enforcement mechanism to protect individual constitutional rights.
 Instead, our system relies on private enforcement of the Fourth Amendment and other important rights.

 Sometimes, when the government is prosecuting a person for a crime, the person’s criminal defense attorney can challenge a search or other government conduct as a violation of the Fourth Amendment.
 More commonly, the Fourth Amendment is enforced by private individuals bringing civil lawsuits as “plaintiffs” against the officer or government who violated their rights.
 Such lawsuits are called “civil rights lawsuits,” and are done with the help of private “civil rights attorneys.”
 This system grants every individual with a meritorious case the power to act as a private attorney general to vindicate important civil rights.
 As the Supreme Court explained in Fox v.
 Vice, 563 U.S. 826 (2011), “When a plaintiff succeeds in remedying a civil rights violation, we have stated, he serves as a ‘private attorney general,’ vindicating a policy that Congress considered of the highest priority.”